shuzhao-li/mummichog3/README.md

 4. Milestone 3.2: Run with new annotation formats, backward compatible and user-supplied annotation is optional

-Azimuth DB should be renamed Mummichog DB?
+Azimuth DB should be renamed Mummichog DB.

 Francisco and YC deployed web mummichog apps.
 Let's keep this as core package, with minimal dependency.